-The very first step to apply for a USA student Visa is to collect essential documents like scorecards of English proficiency tests [TOEFL or IELTS] and that of SAT exam/ACT.
+The very first step to applying for a USA student Visa is to collect essential documents like scorecards of English proficiency tests [TOEFL or IELTS] and that of SAT exam/ACT.
 The score requirement varies for each college or university and you should check it with them before attempting the test.

 Step 2: Apply to a SEVP Approved Academic Institute

 The next step is to get your clearance from a SEVP-approved school in the United States.
 After your acceptance by the school, you will have to pay the SEVIS I-901 fee, following which, the school will issue Form I-20.
 After filling up the form duly, you must schedule an interview with your nearest U.S. Consulate or Embassy.
 Ensure to complete the online application form of the USA student Visa after payment of the required fee and carry a copy of the confirmation on the interview day.